johnnovak/gridmonger-site/source/basic-editing.rst

 :kbd:`I`.

 Gridmonger has a virtually unlimited undo history (only limited by your computer's memory).
-You can most actions with :kbd:`Ctrl+Z` or :kbd:`U`, and redo them with :kbd:`Ctrl+Y` or :kbd:`Ctrl+R`.
+You can undo most actions with :kbd:`Ctrl+Z` or :kbd:`U`, and redo them with :kbd:`Ctrl+Y` or :kbd:`Ctrl+R`.
 The only action that cannot be undone is the creation of a new map which discards the current map.

 Floor types
 ===========